THE TOP SOURCE FOR MULCH SALES & DELIVERY

 How Do I Know How Much Mulch I Need?

 The standard unit of measure for mulch is the cubic yard.
-Measure square footage of all beds to be mulched, multiply by .34 and divide the result by 27.
-This will give you, in cubic yards, the necessary volume at a depth of 4 inches.
-A four-inch depth is recommended for new planting beds where it can be sustained.
+Measure square footage of all beds to be mulched to get the area (x' by x').
+Multiply that by .0126 and divide by 2.
+This will give you, in cubic yards, the necessary volume at a depth of 2 inches.
+New planting beds may require deeper mulch-so adjust accordingly.

 What Is the Recommended Mulch Bed Apron Size around Trees?